How to write the perfect personal statement

 Make sure you have a clear structure

-Paragraph 1: An introduction to you and why you want to study your chosen course.
+Paragraph 1: an introduction to you and why you want to study your chosen course.

-Paragraph 2: Any relevant work experience, skills or qualities that make you the ideal student for the course.
+Paragraph 2: any relevant work experience, skills or qualities that make you the ideal student for the course.

-Paragraph 4: A concluding statement bringing all your points together and highlighting your desire to study your chosen course.
+Paragraph 4: a concluding statement bringing all your points together and highlighting your desire to study your chosen course.

 Avoid mistakes